 Belvárosi Disznótoros is a wallet-friendly lunch destination for downtown office workers in Budapest.
-This self-service eatery with tall tables and standing counters offers a dizzying array of fully-prepared and to-be-prepared traditional Hungarian meat dishes.
-Think blood sausage, wild boar stew, chicken cutlets, and grilled pork chops, paired with pickled and marinated vegetables.
+This self-service sausage shop with high-top tables and standing counters offers a dizzying array of ready-made and to-be-prepared traditional meat dishes.
+Think blood sausage, grilled pork chop, wild boar stew, schnitzel, and the like.
+People usually pair their main order with a side of pickled vegetables.
 "A field of dreams, a landscape of braised, and fried, and cured delights," said the late Anthony Bourdain of Belvárosi Disznótoros after his visit in 2015.

-My favorite is the simple-and-delicious, snappy sausage with a side of mustard and a slice of bread (€5).
-A line usually forms at midday, but it moves quickly.
-While waiting, cast a glance at the massive neoclassical building across the street, which, including the park behind it, used to be home to one the wealthiest Hungarian families (Károlyi) before WWI.
-Today, it houses the Petőfi Literary Museum.
-Note that Belvárosi Disznótoros has two locations, but this one, in Károlyi Street, is the one to go to.
+I usually go for a simple-and-delicious, snappy sausage with a side of mustard and a slice of bread (€5).
+Note that a line usually forms at midday, but it moves quickly.
+While waiting, cast a glance at the massive neoclassical building across the street, which, including the park behind it, used to be home to one the wealthiest Hungarian families (Károlyi) before WWI; today, it houses the Petőfi Literary Museum.
+Note that Belvárosi Disznótoros has two locations, but I prefer this one, in Károlyi Street.